|Nutrition Facts (per serving)|

 Recipe Article Updated by Judy Ung.

-Clean the shrimp.
-Remove heads and shells from shrimp without removing tails.
-If the shrimp have not been deveined, simply cut a slit on the back of the shrimp to remove the black innards (looks like a string) using a toothpick to lift the vein out.
+Clean shrimp: remove shells from shrimp without removing tails.
+(If shrimp have not been deveined, simply cut a slit on the back of the shrimp to remove the black innards, using a toothpick to lift vein out.)

 Make a few incisions on the stomach side of the shrimp and lightly press the back of the shrimp to straighten it out.
-This will prevent the shrimp from curling when it is cooked.
+This will prevent shrimp from curling when cooked.